 - a.
-This peril means freezing of a plumbing, heating, air conditioning or automatic fire protective sprinkler system or of a household appliance, but only if you have used reasonable care to: - (1) Maintain heat in the building; or - (2) Shut off the water supply and drain all systems and appliances of water.

-However, if the building is protected by an automatic fire protective sprinkler system, you may be a supplied to the building is protected by an automatic fire protective sprinkler system. - However, if the building is protected by an automatic fire protective sprinkler system, you must use reasonable care to continue the water supply and maintain heat in the building for coverage to apply. - b.
+This peril means freezing of a plumbing, heating, air conditioning or automatic fire protective sprinkler system or of a household appliance, but only if you have used reasonable care to: - Maintain heat in the building; or - (2) Shut off the water supply and drain all systems and appliances of water. - However, if the building is protected by an automatic fire protective sprinkler system, you must use reasonable care to continue the water supply and maintain heat in the building for coverage to apply. - b.
 In this peril, a plumbing system or household appliance does not include a sump, sump pump or related equipment or a roof drain, gutter, downspout or similar fixtures or equipment.